oatlog/oatlog/doc/report/main.typ

 == E-graphs and EqSat

-#TODO[Alejandro: E-graphs and equality saturation (EqSat) are techniques implies e-graphs are a
-technique.

-Loke: Genuinely, are they not?
-]

-E-graphs and equality saturation (EqSat) are techniques that can be used to augment peephole rewriting to make it nondestructive.
-They allow multiple rewrites of a value, committing to one only after all rewrites have been searched while not duplicating work post-branch as a backtracking search would.
+Equality saturation (EqSat), a technique based on e-graphs, can be used to augment peephole rewriting to make it nondestructive.
+It allows multiple rewrites of a value, committing to one only after all rewrites have been searched while not duplicating work post-branch as a backtracking search would.